-- Does the project require any federal, state, or other permits, approvals, or waivers to complete the proposed work? - o If yes, describe the type and purpose of each permit and its association with the proposed project.
-Provide a copy of each permit already executed.
-Upload documents. - Does the project require any type of ratified, legally binding agreement between the applicant and any other entity to provide continual operation upon completion?
+- Does the project require any federal, state, or other permits, approvals, or waivers to complete the proposed work? - If yes, describe the type and purpose of each permit and its association with the proposed project.
+Provide a copy of each permit already executed as an uploaded supporting document. - Does the project require any type of ratified, legally binding agreement between the applicant and any other entity to provide continual operation upon completion?
 Applicant will respond Yes or No. - If yes, describe the type and purpose of each agreement and its association with the proposed project.
-Provide a copy of each agreement already executed or drafted.
-Upload documents.
+Provide a copy of each agreement already executed or drafted as a supporting document.

 - For sewer and/or water facilities projects, does the applicant currently hold the Certificate of Convenience and Necessity (CCN) for the target area proposed in the application?
-Applicants must provide a copy of the CCN, if applicable to confirm the proposed water or sewer project is within the applicant's jurisdiction. - Is CCN uploaded?
+Applicants must provide a copy of the CCN, if applicable to confirm the proposed water or sewer project is within the applicant's jurisdiction. - o NOTE: If the applicant does not have a CCN because they are municipality, a map showing the municipal service area must be uploaded as a supporting document.
+The service area map must include the service area boundary as well as the municipal boundary, and both must be labeled. - Is CCN uploaded?
 Applicant will respond Yes or No. Documents may be uploaded by clicking on the "Create" button. - If a CCN is required, is written documentation from the Public Utility Commission of Texas (PUC) verifying the application has been filed uploaded?
 This question applies in situations where the applicant does not hold the CCN but is in the process of applying for the applicable CCN from PUC.
 In this scenario, the applicant will provide documentation to indicate an application has been filed with PUC for the CCN associated with the proposed project.